 Use a single RCA audio cable to connect the AVR's Subwoofer connector to your subwoofer as explained in Subwoofer Connections, on page 14.
+NOTE: The AVR 3700 and AVR 370 provide connections for two subwoofers.
+See Manual Speaker Setup: Number of Speakers, on page XX, for information about activating the two subwoofer outputs.
 Consult your subwoofer's user manual for specific information about making connections to it.